if:book uk is a charitable company exploring the future of the book and digital possibilities for literature.

 if:book UK is an associate of the Free Word Centre in Farringdon, London and helped to create the IF:BOOK CAFE in Hornsey Library, part of a project on the Future of the Book Place.

-Chris has appeared on Radio 4′s Cultural Exchange, launching the BBC’s year of culture, and in 2012 was a participant in Tino Seghal’s These Associations at Tate Modern.
+Chris has appeared on Radio 4′s Cultural Exchange, launching the BBC’s year of culture, and was a participant in Tino Seghal’s These Associations at Tate Modern.
 In 2013 with choreographer Jia-Yu Corti, he performed at the Chisenhale Dance Space and King’s Place, London, ran Nearly workshops in Hornsey Library and a pop up gallery in Bristol, in association with artists’ collective Alldaybreakfast.